May 1 2010

 The network might win

-The creativity of the open web is lashed under the storm of large scale mass internet services, and the extremism is producing amazing results.
+The creativity of the open web is tied to the mast of browser vendors, lashed by the storm of large scale mass internet services, and despite the best advice of free software critics, the mass corporate web is producing amazing results.
 Many programmers have discovered that eating their own dogfood actually tastes good.
 In fact, it tastes so good that maybe the dogfooding quip isn’t actually a relevant phrase in software development anymore.

-At the massive scale, only a small number of organizations have creative control.
-All this energy and effort is turning inward, spiraling into a storm of growth and expansion, as companies wreak havoc by stacking as many servers together as possible.
+But at the scale of the entire open web, only a small number of organizations have creative control.
+All the energy and effort to create new, independent things is turning inward, spiraling into a storm of growth and expansion, as emerging internet giants wreak havoc by stacking as many servers together as possible.

 Meanwhile, 70 percent of internet porn traffic occurs during the American 9-to-5 workday.

 Right now, the Chatroulette kid is the hero.
-The story speaks volumes, as a counter-movement away from a poisonous and obnoxious environment of California tech-firms, who totally dominate mindshare and attention on the web today.
-The internet is untapped humanity disintegrating into utter smut.
-Perhaps the draw of Chatroulette is that seeing strangers pouring their own personalities and expressions into this clusterfuck of weirdness is utterly refreshing.
-It provides a real physical sense of how vast and human the internet really is.
+The story speaks volumes as a counter-movement away from a poisonous and obnoxious environment of California tech-firms who totally dominate mindshare and attention on the web today.
+The internet is a window on humanity disintegrating into utter smut.
+Perhaps the attraction of Chatroulette is that to see so many anonymous strangers pouring their own personalities and expressions into this clusterfuck of weirdness is utterly refreshing.
+It provides a real physical sense of how vast and how human the internet really is.

 “The network shapes us and where you are located in the network has significant implications for the experience you have in life.